raihanwidia/Beverage-Sales-Modeling-with-Exogen/README.md

 # Beverage Sales Prediction

-This is Project / Exercises of creation of sales prediction of bevarage based on the "store5.csv"
+This is Project / Exercises of creation of sales prediction of bevarage based on the "store5.csv" with the influence of Oil Price and Number of Promotion

 # EDA

-below table are the preview of the sales data , we only filtered data only "Beverage"
+below table are the preview of the sales data , we only filtered data only "Beverage" .
+The data shows sales perday in range from 2013 - 2017

 | id    | date    | date       |store_nbr| family                    | sales       | onpromotion | dcoilwtico |
 |-------|---------|------------|--------|----------------------------|-------------|------------|-------|